victor-falcon/Woocommerce-Adword-Conversion-Tracking-Plugin/readme.txt

 The plugin also send the **value of the order** to Adwords so you can see your earnings and spends in your Google Adwords Campaign.

+**If you find a bug or want to make an upgrade fill free to do it at [GitHub](https://github.com/Victoor/Woocommerce-Adword-Conversion-Tracking-Plugin)**

 **More info in the [plugin site](http://victorfalcon.es/wc-adwords-conversion-tracking/) (In spanish)**

 == Installation ==